 Taking the top spot is Bath, which scored highly across the board, claiming 1st position for architectural beauty.
 This is largely thanks to its Georgian charm, which attracts tourists and film crews alike.

-Closely behind Bath is Tenby, another great all-rounder.
+Closely behind Bath is Lyme Regis, another great all-rounder.

-It’s not all about its proximity to the sea, Tenby is also extremely family-friendly, a great place to explore the outdoors and home to some great culture.
+It’s not all about its proximity to the sea, Lyme Regis is also extremely family-friendly, a great place to explore the outdoors and home to some great culture.

-Claiming third spot is Bradford on Avon, known for its history and beauty.
-The town is home to great high street shopping, a canal and historic buildings.
-Its rich history makes it popular with tourists and locals alike, home to ancient monuments, castles and The Shambles (once a Medieval bustling market).
+Claiming third spot is Salisbury, known for its history and beauty.
+The town is home to great high street shopping, historic buildings and the Salisbury Cathedral.
+Its rich history makes it popular with tourists and locals alike and its located only 9 miles south of the iconic stone circle at Stonehenge.

-Hidden gems: where are good places to live?
+Hidden gems: where are other best places to live in the UK?

 While we live in a market economy, where it can be tempting to look at house prices alone, this can mean would-be buyers miss out on hidden gems.

-At £480,000 (on average) for a family home, Rye sits somewhere in the middle when it comes to house prices.
+At £430,000 (on average) for a family home, Folkestone sits somewhere in the middle when it comes to house prices on the list.

-It clinched the top spot for natural beauty, and it’s easy to see why.
-It has authentic charm and a medieval feel to it, with its cobbled streets and ancient inns.
+It ranked high for quality of life, and it’s easy to see why.
+It has authentic charm and a medieval feel to it, with its cobbled streets and artistic shops.
 Here, you can find the best of both worlds; beach walks and stunning architecture in one place.

-Those looking for a more affordable family home might want to consider heading to one of the nation’s favourite holiday spots.
-Ilfracombe, in North Devon, is the cheapest (house price-wise) out of all 15 locations.
+Those looking for a more affordable family home might want to consider heading to one of the nation’s beautiful nature spots Caton.
+Caton, in Lancashire, is the cheapest (house price-wise) out of all 10 locations.
 At £325,000, an average-sized family home will cost you less than half than in Bath.

 Wilton, North Yorkshire

-Wilton comes in 5th place for architectural beauty, thanks to its charming and ancient buildings.
+Wilton comes in 5th place for quality of life, thanks to its charming and ancient buildings.
 It’s also not a bad place to be if you’re a lover of the great outdoors.
 Its postcard-esc views and open green spaces make it a great place to explore.

-A family home here will cost around £430,000, making it another middleweight when it comes to house prices on this list.
+A family home here will cost around £600,000, making it higher then the middleweight when it comes to house prices on this list.